A number of people are looking to matched betting for extra income, but many are also looking to it as their sole source of income.

 This can of course be earned by steadily building your matched betting profit over the course of a few months, before going full-time.

 You only need £100 or so to start matched betting in the first place.

-You will easily turn this into thousands of pounds within just a few short months.
-It’s risk-free.
+You should easily turn this into thousands of pounds within just a few short months if you put the work in.